 * Well, would you look at that; read 'em and weep fellas, because I have a royal flush!

 Note: The origins for most idioms are unclear.
 Often times, the origins you see listed are plausible theories to how an idiom came to be, but not necessarily so.
 The quotes you see that contain the phrase are the oldest that I could find, but it's very possible there are older recordings somewhere, so if you know of any, let me know!

 Keep in mind, just because you see a saying in a newspaper from 1850 does not mean it originated in that year, or from that newspaper.
 In all likelihood, if a saying is already being used in a form of media like that, it's probably from an earlier time.
 The purpose of these old quotes is to show, with proof, how old some phrases go back in history.

 amount of points.
-Certain arrangments of cards are worth more points than others, hence,
+Certain arrangements of cards are worth more points than others, hence,

-Sometimes, betting is involved in poker, which makes losing more painful.
-Players who are feeling extremely confident with the hand they have might decide to place the cards on the table for others to see, and say something along the lines of 'read them and weep.'
-The confident player is essentially saying: "Read my cards and be sad, because I've won and you've lost."
+Betting is sometimes involved when playing poker, which makes losing a bit more painful.
+Players who are feeling confident with the hand they have might, when it comes time to reveal one's cards, decide to place their cards on the and say something along the lines of 'read them and weep.'
+The player is essentially saying: "Look at the combination of cards I have, I've won."